ricsalvares/ie_statement/README.md

 - Perhaps there are more things to be improved, especially related (but not limited) to the UI but those above are those I think would have priority to be attacked.
 - I fully understand that the work I've done as FE in this project is far from the optmal and this is for a fullstack position, it's been a while since I don't act as fullstack, and I am a bit limited on FE skills, but I am completely able to read and understand js code and reproduce them accordingly
 - All the commits were pushed to `main` just because it's a simple exercise, in a real world situation I don't do it.
+- The opened PR which adds these changes is unintentionally enormous and all changes which includes new components adition could be split up into smaller PR.